webrecorder/behaviors/chapter2.md

   description: 'an description of what your behavior does', };
 ```
-The first variation, shown above, defines a single property `regex` that is an JavaScript [RegExp](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp).
+The first variation of `match`, shown above, defines a single property `regex` that is an JavaScript [RegExp](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp).
 The behavior using variation one is considered matched to an URL when the regular expression, defined in the `regex` property of match, matches the URL.

-The second variation, shown below, has two properties `base` (RegExp) and `sub` (Array).
+The second variation of `match`, shown below, has the two properties `base` (RegExp) and `sub` (Array).

 The `base` regular expression is used as a generic test.
 If `base` matches a URL, the regular expressions in the `sub` array will be tested against the same URL.
+The behavior is considered matched to a URL when the `base` regular expression matches the URL and one of the `sub` regular expressions also matches the URL.

 ```js
 // variation 2